ModLogNet/ethercard_ESP/README.md

 The documentation for this library is at http://jeelabs.net/pub/docs/ethercard/.

-ESP_8266 port by Guilherme Poletto
+ESP_8266 port by Guilherme Poletto.
-Based on the work by Seradisis for the STM32 platform Available at: https://github.com/Serasidis/STM32duino/tree/master/libraries/Serasidis_EtherCard_STM
+Based on the work by Seradisis for the STM32 platform.
+Available at: https://github.com/Serasidis/STM32duino/tree/master/libraries/Serasidis_EtherCard_STM

 ## Library Installation